ibm-cloud-docs/containers/cs_storage_portworx_gs.md

         </tr>
         <tr>
         <td><code>parameters.secure</code></td>
         <td>Specify whether you want to encrypt the data in your volume with {{site.data.keyword.keymanagementservicelong_notm}}.
 Choose between the following options: <ul><li><strong>true</strong>: Enter <code>true</code> to enable encryption for your Portworx volumes.
 To encrypt volumes, you must have an {{site.data.keyword.keymanagementservicelong_notm}} service instance and a Kubernetes secret that holds your customer root key.
-For more information about how to set up encryption for Portworx volumes, see [Encrypting your Portworx volumes](/docs/containers?topic=containers-portworx#encrypt_volumes). </li><li><strong>false</strong>: When you enter <code>false</code>, your Portworx volumes are not encrypted. </li></ul> If you do not specify this option, your Portworx volumes are not encrypted by default. <strong>Note:</strong> You can choose to enable volume encryption in your PVC, even if you disabled encryption in your storage class.
+For more information about how to set up encryption for Portworx volumes, see <a href="/docs/containers?topic=containers-portworx#encrypt_volumes">Encrypting your Portworx volumes</a>. </li><li><strong>false</strong>: When you enter <code>false</code>, your Portworx volumes are not encrypted. </li></ul> If you do not specify this option, your Portworx volumes are not encrypted by default. <strong>Note:</strong> You can choose to enable volume encryption in your PVC, even if you disabled encryption in your storage class.
 The setting that you make in the PVC take precedence over the settings in the storage class.  </td>
         </tr>
         <tr>
         <td><code>parameters.priority_io</code></td>